-Our Pre-Plan Donor Information Form collects basic information about you such as contact information, your diagnosis, your neurologist, and a secondary contact.
+Our Pre-Plan Donor Information Form (links to PDF) collects basic information about you such as contact information, your diagnosis, your neurologist, and a secondary contact.
 It should only take 5-10 minutes to complete and can be submitted by email or mail.
-Email the form to NAF’s Research Services Associate, Mary Peterson at email@example.com or send it to us at PO Box 27986, Golden Valley, MN 55427.
+Email the form to NAF’s Research Services Associate, Mary Peterson at firstname.lastname@example.org or send it to us at PO Box 27986, Golden Valley, MN 55427.

 Your family and/or friends will be an important part of making sure that your donation happens.
 Discuss your decision with them and make sure that they know their role in following through on your wishes.
 Timeliness will be important after your passing.
 It is critical that they know when and how to contact us.

 When death is known to be imminent or has occurred, rapid recovery is important.
 Your secondary contact should notify NAF by calling 1-877-GoAtaxia (1-877-462-8294).
 We will coordinate with the hospital or care facility and the funeral home to arrange transport and removal.

 Does the donor family incur any expense for the brain donation?

 No. There is no financial cost to the family for the brain tissue donation.
 The donor family is responsible for regular funeral/mortuary or cremation expenses, or an official autopsy, if requested, to determine cause of death.